-I recently re-discovered this, the very first short story I’d ever wrote (many, many years ago), and decided to publish it here, despite it’s more amateur aspects, I think there is much to enjoy in the tale.
+I recently re-discovered this, the very first short story I ever wrote (many, many years ago), and decided to publish it here.
+It is somewhat amateur, but I hope you will find it amusing.

 “Jet lag, mon ami?”